-Sir John William Alcock(1892-1919), Aviator and RAF Captain who made first non-stop flight across Atlantic
+Sir John William Alcock(1892-1919), Aviator and RAF Captain; pilot of the first non-stop flight across the Atlantic

 Sitter in 1 portrait

 Born in Manchester, Alcock served in the Royal Naval Air Service throughout the First World War.
 He was stationed in the Eastern Mediterranean and flew numerous missions over Turkey.
 A courageous solo attack on three Turkish planes won him the DSC.
 He was taken prisoner in 1917.
 On 14-15 June 1919 he and Arthur Brown as navigator made the first non-stop flight across the Atlantic in a converted Vickers Vimy bomber, receiving a prize of £10,000 from the Daily Mail.
 The journey took 16 hours 27 minutes.
 Alcock was knighted that year, but died in a flying accident soon after.